-Rory McIlroy describes Tiger Woods' intimidation tactics on golf course
+Rory McIlroy describes Tiger Woods' tactics on golf course: 'He knows that he intimidates people'

 A staple on Sundays for more than 20 years has been Tiger Woods and his ominous red polo shirt.